edv/docker-spotweb/README.md

 - /external/ownsettings.php:/app/ownsettings.php
 ```

+## Use Spotweb as newznab provider (indexer)

+If you want to use Spotweb with for example Sonarr or Radarr (or any tool that is compatible with newznab indexers), create a new (non admin) user in Spotweb and use the API key associated with this new user.

+Next step is to set-up a custom newznab indexer in Sonarr or Radarr and point it to the Spotweb url with the API key from the newly created user.

-## Information
+## Additional information

-- In the past separate images were created for x86 and arm in separate Docker Hub repositories, for the most up to date image please visit [Docker Hub](https://hub.docker.com/repository/docker/erikdevries/spotweb)
 - Spotweb is configured as an open system after running docker compose up, so everyone who can access the site can register an account (keep this in mind, and also make sure to change the admin password if you plan to expose Spotweb to the outside world!)
-- If you want to use the Spotweb API, create a new user and use the API key associated with that user
 - See the [official Spotweb Wiki](https://github.com/spotweb/spotweb/wiki) for any questions regarding Spotweb